oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 : A token in JWT or CWT representation that contains a cryptographically secured Status List.

 Referenced Token:
-: A cryptographically secured data structure which contains a reference to a Status List or Status List Token.
+: A cryptographically secured data structure which contains a reference to a Status List Token.
 It is RECOMMENDED to use JSON {{RFC8259}} with JOSE as defined in {{RFC7515}} or CBOR {{RFC8949}} with COSE as defined in {{RFC9052}}.
 The information from the contained Status List gives the Relying Party additional information about the current status of the Referenced Token.
 Examples for Referenced Tokens are SD-JWT VC and ISO mdoc.

 base64url:
 : Denotes the URL-safe base64 encoding without padding as defined in Section 2 of {{RFC7515}} as "Base64url Encoding".